marinjar94/PokePage/README.md

 Run npm run dev to have local version

 TO DO: add Evolutions.
-Make it user have an input to choose Pokemon instead of Pikachu being the Default.
+Make it so searched pokemon are cached as to not make an extra api call